Menu

 Anonymous member (Administrator)

-I recently asked Attorney Denison to use the example of my local Statutory RA composed of 10 parcels on a private section of gravel road that she helped us form in 2016.
-We are considering doing this.
+I recently asked Attorney Denison a question using the example of my RA composed of 10 parcels on a private section of gravel road that she helped us form in 2016.
+I thought her answer might be of interest to MARA Members.

 Our Road Association currently has an Insurance policy with Hub International that provides general liability coverage ($2,000,000 Aggregate Limit) and Directors and Officers Indemnity ($1,000,000 Each Wrongful Act; $2,000,000 Aggregate Limit).